-Cysteine is more soluble in urine at a higher pH. pH is a measure of how acidic or basic a substance is.
-Alkalinizing agents, such as potassium citrate, will increase the pH of the urine to make cysteine more soluble.
+Cystine is more soluble in urine at a higher pH. pH is a measure of how acidic or basic a substance is.
+Alkalinizing agents, such as potassium citrate, will increase the pH of the urine to make cystine more soluble.
 Some alkalinizing medications can be purchased over the counter; however, it is strongly recommended that you talk to your doctor before taking any type of supplement.

-Medications known as chelating agents will help to dissolve the cysteine crystals.
-These drugs work by chemically combining with the cysteine to form a complex that can then dissolve in the urine.
+Medications known as chelating agents will help to dissolve the cystine crystals.
+These drugs work by chemically combining with the cystine to form a complex that can then dissolve in the urine.
 Examples include D-Penicillamine and alpha-mercaptopropionylglycine.
 D-Penicillamine is effective, but it has many side effects.

 Pain medications may also be prescribed to control pain while the stones pass through the bladder and out of the body.

 If the stones are very large and painful, or block one of the tubes leading from the kidney, they might need to be removed by surgery.
 There are a few different types of surgeries to break up the stones.
 These include the following procedures:

 - extracorporeal shock wave lithotripsy (ESWL): a procedure that uses shock waves to break up large stones into smaller pieces.
 However, this procedure is not as effective for cystine stones compared to other types of kidney stones.

 - percutaneous nephrostolithotomy (or nephrolithotomy): a procedure that involves passing a special instrument through your skin and into your kidney to take out the stones or break them apart.